SniperGER/ProudLock/README.md

 -----

 ProudLock enables the Face ID latch glyph, internally called SBUIProudLockIconView, on older devices.

-~~This tweak it at first **source code only**, which means there is no .deb file you can download or install.~~
-Now with an installable package!
-Does not work on iPhone X, because it already has the Face ID latch glyph.
+Does not support iPhone X, because it already has the Face ID latch glyph.

 **Compatibility**
 * iPhone (except iPhone X)